-The Communication major consists of 27 hours of core courses beyond the General Education Core.
-The student then selects 12 hours of Communication electives.
-Courses are designed to give students knowledge of theory and an opportunity to practice.
+The Communication major consists of 27 hours of core classes beyond the General Education Core.
+The student then picks 12 hours of Communication electives.
+Classes are designed to give students a knowledge of both theory and an opportunity to practice.
 Students of other majors can get a Communication minor by completing 18 hours of coursework in the department.